amru-rosyada/pyTwitterAPI/README.md

 # output will be in json format
 </pre>

-#D. API Type and Paramter
+#D. API Type and Parameter
 All url request already encapsulated in my code you only need call the name of url type, for parameter when request you need refer to twitter REST API https://dev.twitter.com/rest/public

 here the list of mapping REST api url: